Psychokiller1888/snips-platform-documentation/README.md

 Your voice assistant in English, French, German, Spanish or Korean (more to come) can be configured easily via a web console.
 You can select pre-built assistants, or create completely custom ones.
 Today, the assistant can be deployed to a Raspberry Pi 3.
 More platforms are available for enterprise clients, contact us at contact@snips.ai.

+### Known bugs

+ - there is a small latency between the detection of the hotword and the start of the automated speech recognition, this is solved in the next update

 ### Getting Started
 You will find everything you need in the [wiki](https://github.com/snipsco/snips-platform-documentation/wiki).
 You can get started with the [overview](https://github.com/snipsco/snips-platform-documentation/wiki), or alternatively, navigate the doc from here: